charleenchy/charleenchy/README.md

 - 👋 Hi, I’m @charleenchy
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Science & Analytics
 - 🌱 I’m currently advancing in my Data Career
 - 💞️ I’m looking to collaborate on Data projects
 - 📫 How to reach me 08036662384